Papatoetoe High School

 Papatoetoe High School (PHS) is a secondary school (years 9–13) in Papatoetoe suburb of Auckland, New Zealand.

 History

 Papatoetoe High School was established in 1956.

-February 2021 COVID-19 outbreak

-On 14 February, a Year 9 student at Papatoetoe High School was identified as one of three community cases of COVID-19 in Papatoetoe, South Auckland.
-In response, Principal Vaughan Couillaut announced that the school will close on Monday and Tuesday.
-Five teachers and 28 students at the school were identified as close contacts of the infected student while all other students and staff at the school were considered "casual" contacts.
-That same day, anyone attending or working at the high school was advised to seek a COVID-19 test.
-In addition the New Zealand Government imposed an Alert Level 3 lockdown on the Auckland region with restrictions on public gatherings, travel, and economic activities in order to gather more information about the Papatoetoe community outbreak.

-On 17 February, two more students tested positive for COVID-19.
-The new cases were siblings, with the younger sibling being a close contact of the index case.
+In February 2021 during the COVID-19 pandemic in New Zealand, cases of COVID-19 associated with a family whose daughter attended Papatoetoe High School led to increased lockdowns in the Auckland Region for several weeks.

 Enrolment

 At the September 2018 Education Review Office (ERO) review of the school, Papatoetoe High School had 1396 students enrolled.
 52% of students were male and 48% were female.
 The prioritised ethnic composition was 37% Indian, 16% Māori, 13% Samoan, 7% Tongan, 9% South East Asian, 5% Chinese, 4% Cook Islands Maori, 3% other Pacific peoples, 3% New Zealand European, and 3% other ethnic groups.